ACRLab/snazzy/docs/source/Data_analysis/Peak_Detection.rst

 Some post-processing operations can further improve peak detection for specific types of traces.

-Certain traces may exhibit a large burst at the beginning of the imaging session.
+Certain traces may exhibit abnormal transients at the beginning of the imaging session.
 This is an artifact that should be removed.
 In such cases, the ``remove_transients`` function can be applied.
 It detects and removes initial bursts if their interval is significantly longer than the average of subsequent bursts.